Pregnancy Diet: Nutrition Principles for Growing a Healthy Baby

 High-Mercury Fish

-Mercury has toxic effects on everyone and pregnant women should be particularly careful.
-The American Pregnancy Association recommends that pregnant women avoid high-mercury fish, such as shark, king mackerel, tilefish, swordfish, and canned, chunk, light tuna (11)
+Mercury has toxic effects on everyone, and pregnant women should be particularly careful.
+The American Pregnancy Association recommends that pregnant women avoid high-mercury fish, such as shark, king mackerel, tilefish, swordfish, and canned chunk, and light tuna (11)

 According to a 2008 study published in Current Opinions in Pediatrics, mercury in fish can interfere with neurodevelopment (14).
 It may increase the risk of brain damage and developmental delays.
 According to the American Pregnancy Association, wild-caught salmon, wild-caught sardines, and pure tuna are okay to eat by pregnant women (11)